 Students are not permitted to end practica/internships early (i.e., prior to the end of the last day of classes in the specific academic term), although exceptions may be made on a case-by-case basis.
-Students who wish to end a placement earlier than the last scheduled day of the term must submit a written request to the course instructor who consults with you and the Graduate Advising Team.
+Students who wish to end a placement earlier than the last scheduled day of the term must submit a written request to the course

+Page 11 of 17 Revised 03/2025 instructor who consults with you and the Graduate Advising Team.
 You, the instructor, and the Graduate Advising Team, must all approve the student's request.